-This article describes the new database of redacted 510k submissions that was recently made available on-line for immediate download by the US FDA.
+This article describes the new database of redacted 510k submissions that was recently made available online for immediate download by the US FDA.

 Recently the FDA made redacted 510k submissions that were previously released through Freedom of Information Act (FOIA) requests available on-line for immediate download.
 There are 496 redacted 510k submissions available since November 2000–as indicated by the graph above.
-This is only a small fraction of the total number of 510k submissions, but the number that are available on-line will increase over time.
+This is only a small fraction of the total number of 510k submissions, but the number that is available on-line will increase over time.

 Types of redacted 510k Submissions

-Of the 496 submissions there is a mixture of submission types.
+Of the 496 submissions, there is a mixture of submission types.

 - 382 are traditional 510k submissions